creditkarma/good-influx/README.md

   - `[prefixDelimiter]` - Used to delimit measurement prefix arrays defined in *prefix* above.
 Defaults to `/`.
   - `[customLogFormatters]` - This options allows you to report specific log events based on tag (Note the first matching tag in `event.tags` will be used, it's better to have specific tags in practice).
 Ordinarily, log events are sent as a string.
 However, you may want to extract a custom data field and send it to Influx in a more searchable format.
 For example:
   - `[fieldTags]` - This option takes an array of strings.
 When logging data it will look for those fields in the data values processed and then add them to the `tags` if they are.
+  - `[measurementDeterminer]` - This is a function which can be provided if you would like to determine which measurement to use based on other data than the event name.
+The function is called with the whole `event` object.
+Changing the measurement does _not_ affect the processing of its data.
+If this is provided, `prefix` and `prefixDelimiter` are obth ignored.
+  - `[valueTransformer]` - This function gets called, if present, after the event data has been processed and squashed.
+It is passed the squashed data, the event, and the `Formatters`.
+If present, this function must return an object representing the field data.
+The purpose of this function is to make any last minute transformations or formatting changes to the data before it gets sent.
+A good example of use is if you have a field which is sometimes a string and sometimes a float.
+This will allow you to choose one or otherwise delete the field if none apply (so that your log entry gets logged despite the type mismatch).
 ```json
 {
   "event": "log",